Computing motivic zeta functions on log smooth models: Motivic zeta functions

 {\em Step 3: compatibility with fs base change.} We will prove that the formula \eqref{eq:motzeta} is compatible with fs base change, in the following sense.
 Let $n$ be a positive integer and denote by $F(n)$ the fan of the smooth log scheme $\loga{X}\times^{\fs}_{S^\dagger}S(n)^{\dagger}$ over $S(n)^{\dagger}$.
 Let $t(n)$ be a uniformizer in $R(n)$.
 Then for every positive integer $i$, the coefficient of $T^i$ in the expression

 is equal to the coefficient of $T^{in}$ in the right hand side of \eqref{eq:motzeta}.

-To see this, we first observe that Lemma \ref{lemm:root} implies that, for every point $\tau$ of $F^{\verti}$, the $k$-scheme $\widetilde{E}(\tau)^o$ is isomorphic to the disjoint union of the $k$-schemes $\wtl{E}(\tau')^o$ where $\tau'$ runs over the points of $F(n)^{\verti}$ that are mapped to $\tau$ under the morphism of fans $F(n)\to F$.
+To see this, we first observe that Lemma \ref{lemm:root} implies that, for every point $\tau$ of $F_k$, the $k$-scheme $\widetilde{E}(\tau)^o$ is isomorphic to the disjoint union of the $k$-schemes $\wtl{E}(\tau')^o$ where $\tau'$ runs over the points of $F(n)_k$ that are mapped to $\tau$ under the morphism of fans $F(n)\to F$.
 Moreover, $M_{F(n),\tau'}$ is canonically isomorphic to which yields a bijective correspondence between the local morphisms $u':M_{F(n),\tau'}\to \N$ such that $u'(e_{t(n)})=i$ and the local morphisms $u:M_{F,\tau}\to \N$ such that $u(e_t)=in$.
 Now it only remains to notice that $u'(\omega(n))=u(\omega)$ because is canonically isomorphic to the pullback of $\omega_{\loga{X}/S^\dagger}$, by the compatibility of relative log differentials with fs base change.

-Hence, in order to prove Theorem \ref{eq:motzeta}, it suffices to show that the coefficient of $T$ in the right hand side of \eqref{eq:motzeta} equals the motivic integral $\int_{\mcl{X}}|\omega|$ in $\mathcal{M}_{\mcl{X}_k}$.

-{\em Step 4: proof of the formula.} By \cite[4.6.31]{GaRa}, we can find a proper subdivision $F'\to F$ such that, if we denote by $\loga{(X')}\to \loga{X}$ the associated morphism of log schemes, the scheme $\mcl{X}$ is regular and the morphism $\mcl{X}'_K\to \mcl{X}_K$ is an isomorphism.
+{\em Step 4: proof of the formula.} By \cite[4.6.31]{GaRa}, we can find a proper subdivision $\psi\colon F'\to F$ such that, if we denote by $h\colon \loga{(X')}\to \loga{X}$ the associated morphism of log schemes, the scheme $\mcl{X}$ is regular and the morphism $h_K\colon \mcl{X}'_K\to \mcl{X}_K$ is an isomorphism.
 Thus, by Step 2, we may assume right away that $\mcl{X}$ itself is regular.
 We write $\Sm(\mcl{X})$ for the $R$-smooth locus of $\mcl{X}$.
 Then the open immersion $\Sm(\mcl{X})\to \mcl{X}$ is a N\'eron smoothening, by \cite[3.1.2]{BLR} and the subsequent remark.
-By Step 3 and the definition of the motivic integral, we only need to prove that the coefficient of $T$ in the right hand side of \eqref{eq:motzeta} is equal to
+By Step 3 and the definition of the motivic integral, we only need to consider the coefficient of $T$ in the right hand side of \eqref{eq:motzeta}, and prove the equality